 Partial denture design

 Partial denture design starts with partial denture classification.
 A great resource for partial dental design is FFOFR.
+A great textbook is the Atlas of Removable Partial Denture Design.
+It will give ideal designs for different scenarios.

 Dual path rpd or rotational path partial denture